 Sustainable forestry is also a moving target.
 It is about satisfying people’s needs.
 Just as these vary from place to place and through time, so the definition of sustainable forestry varies.
 For example, in developed countries, many people now attach greater significance to forests as areas for recreation.
 By contrast, in many developing countries, there is a much greater reliance on forests as a source of food, of employment and for economic development.
 So you can expect standards of “sustainable forestry” to vary between developed and developing countries.

 How do you adapt the meaning to the context?

-In practice, defining sustainable forestry requires two stages.
+In practice, implementing sustainable forestry requires three stages.
 The first is at an international level, governments, through a variety of United Nations processes, have established a series of international principles for sustainable forest management.
 Examples of these processes include:

 - The Pan European or Helsinki Process – covering all European forests